angeloashmore/tumblr-four-nineteen/README.md

 # Four Nineteen

 Minimalist theme for Tumblr.
+In use at <https://4-19.tumblr.com>.

 ## Instructions

-1. Install gem dependencies
+1. Install gem dependencies.

    ```shell
    bundle install
    ```

-1. Install node dependencies
+1. Install node dependencies.

    ```shell
    npm install
    ```

-1. Start development server with Middleman
+1. Start development server with Middleman.

    ```shell
    bundle exec middleman
    ```

-   or build to `/build`
+   Or build to `/build`.

    ```shell
    bundle exec middleman build
    ```

-`index.html` and `assets/stylesheets/all.css` in the `build` directory are to be uploaded to Tumblr.
+1. Upload `/index.html` and `/assets/stylesheets/all.css` to Tumblr.
+Note the
+   stylesheet link tag's URL will need to be updated to the new uploaded URL.